 Offer An Experience

-Similar to customer expectations of products, consumers are looking for unique experiences.
+Similar to customer expectations of products, consumers are looking for unique experiences at their café destination.
 To make a coffee shop a must-go destination, you need to build a reputation for excellent customer service and provide personal touches.

 It’s important to understand that every customer has multiple reasons to visit.
 Some days they might grab a to-go coffee, on other occasions they may linger with a book, or work from the café.
 For each of these situations, we need to provide a valuable experience.